cloudinary/cloudinary_ios/README.md

 Assuming you have your Cloudinary configuration parameters defined (`cloud_name`, `api_key`, `api_secret`), uploading to Cloudinary is very simple.

-First you need to implement the `CLUploaderDelegate` protocol for receiving successful and failed upload callbacks.
+First you need to implement the `CLUploaderDelegate` protocol for receiving successful and failed upload callbacks as well as upload progress notification.
 For example:

 	#import "ViewController.h"
 	#import "Cloudinary/Cloudinary.h"